xkshxt/3d-crypto-orderbook-visualizer/README.md

 ## 👤 Author / Contact

-GoQuant 3D Orderbook Demo — by [AKSHAT JAIN].
+3D Orderbook Demo — by [AKSHAT JAIN].
 For assignment/submission only.

 ---